bearkerb/tp/docs/DeveloperGuide.md

 - **Lists & Cards**
     - `JobListPanel` renders the `ObservableList<Job>`.
     - Each `JobCard` shows index, `id`, `description`, and a completion badge derived from `isDone`.
-    - The list updates automatically when the filtered list changes.
+    - The list updates automatically when `ModelManager`'s `filteredJobs` changes.

 <puml src="diagrams/JobUiClassDiagram.puml" width="680" />